Frédéric Chagnon

-Frédéric Chagnon (born November 20, 1992) is a professional Canadian football linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
+Frédéric Chagnon (born November 20, 1992) is a Canadian professional football linebacker.
+He previously played in the Canadian Football League (CFL).

 University career

 Chagnon played U Sports football with the Montreal Carabins where he was a member of the 50th Vanier Cup championship team.

 Professional career

 BC Lions

-Chagnon was selected in the third round and 24th overall by the BC Lions in the 2017 CFL Draft and signed with the team on May 23, 2017.
+Chagnon was selected in the third round and 24th overall by the BC Lions in the 2017 CFL draft and signed with the team on May 23, 2017.
 He played for the Lions for three years where he appeared in 51 regular season games, recording 26 special teams tackles over his tenure with the team.
 He became a free agent on February 11, 2020 upon the expiration of his rookie contract.

-Montreal Alouettes
+Montreal Alouettes (first stint)

 Chagnon joined the Montreal Alouettes as a free agent on February 12, 2020.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season and he was released on July 22, 2021.